LitExtension Blog

 A one-page checkout process example

 The purchase doesn't end at the confirmation page.
-Shoppers who don't receive timely updates about their order contact support which costs you time and erodes trust.
+Shoppers who don't receive timely updates contact support — which costs time and erodes trust.
+Real-time tracking with estimated delivery dates and automated shipping notifications handle this without manual effort.

 Order tracking system on Modehouse London